benjaminhr/eye-oh/README.md

 ### Notes about input model

 - initial state must have `initial="true"`
+- states with no outgoing transitions will be considered final
 - relies on input transitions starting with I, output with O (as does Tomte)

 ### Notes about output model